Summmrr/ShadowChase/ShadowChase/README.md

  - Graphics
  - All Interactions

-To play game, simply download ShadowChase, open in any IDE supporting java, navigate to ShadowChase/main/ShadowChase.java and run the code.
+To play game, simply download ShadowChase, open the file in any IDE supporting java, navigate to ShadowChase/main/ShadowChase.java and run the code.

 Note: NO AI WAS USED IN THE CODE OR GRAPHICS